 For a bonus benefit, pick a healthy food as your partner in crime.
 As its yuckiness rubs off onto the junk food you want to stop liking, the yumminess of the latter returns the favor.
-You might start acquiring a taste for that healthy food.
+So you might find yourself acquiring a taste for that healthy food!

 Strategy #6 to Stop Liking Junk Food

 😋 Taste Acquisition: Hang out with people who love it